 3. If it’s not a trip to EUROPE or the AMERICAS, did you really travel? [*Ahem* Nigerians, this one is for you. 😄].
 Yes, Yes you did.
 These continents are great to visit, with good reason; however, their popularity doesn’t crown them as the only places worthy of setting your feet on!

 4. Some aspects of a new culture are different, therefore they are WRONG.
 I’ve talked about ethnocentric views here on the blog before.
-The worst thing you can do for yourself and the people you meet in another place is imposing YOUR notions of what is right and wrong.
-The world is a vast place, and the new places you visit are bound to be wildly different from what you are used to; the sooner you acknowledge that different does not equate to perverse, the more enriching your experiences will be.
+The worst thing you can do for yourself and the people you meet in another place is impose YOUR notions of what is right and wrong.
+The places you visit may be different from what you are used to, the sooner you acknowledge that different does not equate to perverse, the more enriching your experiences will be.

 5. Hostels are unclean and unsafe.
 Let’s be honest, most places humans dwell can be unsafe and/or unsanitary, but DO NOT shy away from hostels for these two reasons.
 That’s not to say these factors aren’t important – at least they are to me- but all hostels don’t have these characteristics.
 In fact, most don’t and they have become incredibly popular for travelers around the world.
 It’s hard not to see why as they’re often relatively cheap, with most of the amenities of a hotel.

 This year alone, I’ve stayed in 4 hostels during my travels and while they weren’t luxurious, we had clean, safe rooms to sleep in for at most $19/ night.
 Some of them offered free [make your own] or affordable [$3] breakfasts and ALL of them had wi-fi.
 For safety, I think this depends more on the area they are located in.

 If you’re not into sharing rooms for safety reasons or otherwise, most hostels have private rooms and also have safe boxes for you to store valuables.